gravityperson/vpe-workers/README.md

 # VK Profile Exporter

 ## Requirements
-The following scripts have been tested using Python 3.9
+The following scripts have been tested using Python 3.9 and Ubuntu as OS

 To run these scripts you need such requirements.
 To satisfy them you should run the following: